Tag Archives: driving

 EV driving tips:

 There are several strategies to increase your driving range.
 For example, the ‘eco-modes’ accessible in most automobiles can help you improve your car’s efficiency by limiting how much power it receives.
 Accelerator and brake usage have been linked to this.
 Like diesel and petrol automobiles, the more force you use, the more energy is consumed, decreasing the car’s overall range.
-Keeping this in mind can help you to drive attentively and increase your mileage.
+Keeping this in mind can help you to drive attentively and increase your mileage until it’s time to make a stop at an EV Car Charging Station.

 Have a backup: